Publications

 CONCLUSIONS AND RELEVANCE: In this study, findings from interviews revealed that oncologists' perspectives may have implications for the largely unsuccessful deimplementation of SLNB in women 70 years and older with cT1N0 HR-positive, ERBB2-negative breast cancer.
 Interventions aimed at educating physicians, improving patient-physician communication, and facilitating preoperative multidisciplinary conversations may help to successfully decrease SLNB rates in this patient population.

 Freedman, Rachel A, Anna C Revette, Haley Gagnon, Adriana Perilla-Glen, Molly Kokoski, Saida O Hussein, Erin Leone, et al. (2022) 2022.
-“Acceptability of a Companion Patient Guide to Support Expert Consensus Guidelines on Surveillance Mammography in Older Breast Cancer Survivors”.
+“Acceptability of a Companion Patient Guide to Support Expert Consensus Guidelines on Surveillance Mammography in Older Breast Cancer Survivors.”.
 Breast Cancer Research and Treatment 195 (2): 141-52. https://doi.org/10.1007/s10549-022-06676-3.

 PURPOSE: To support shared decision-making, patient-facing resources are needed to complement recently published guidelines on approaches for surveillance mammography in breast cancer survivors aged ≥ 75 or with < 10-year life expectancy.
 We created a patient guide to facilitate discussions about surveillance mammography in older breast cancer survivors.